Constructing a Request

 GET

-Requests the server to return a specific resource, for example, a bucket list or object.
+Requests that the server return a specific resource, for example, a bucket list or object.

 PUT

-Requests the server to update a specific resource, for example, creating a bucket or uploading an object.
+Requests that the server update a specific resource, for example, creating a bucket or uploading an object.

 POST

-Requests the server to add a resource or perform a special operation, for example, part uploading or merging.
+Requests that the server add a resource or perform a special operation, for example, initiating multipart uploads or assembling parts.

 DELETE

-Requests the server to delete specified resources, for example, an object.
+Requests that the server delete specified resources, for example, an object.

 HEAD

-Requests the server to return the digest of a specific resource, for example, object metadata.
+Requests that the server return the description of a specific resource, for example, object metadata.

 OPTIONS

-The request server checks whether the user has the operation permission for a resource.
+Requests that the server check whether the user has the operation permission for a resource.
 The CORS needs to be configured for the bucket.

 Request Headers